DavidLimNL/dutch_tax_agent/README.md

 Each CSV file is processed as a separate Box 3 asset and appears in the asset table with the filename as the account identifier.

 **CSV Files for Revolut:**
-- CSV files matching a Revolut PDF filename (e.g., `rev_savings_eur.csv` with `rev_savings_eur.pdf`) will be automatically merged with the PDF
+- **Savings Accounts**: CSV files matching a Revolut Savings PDF filename (e.g., `rev_savings_eur.csv` with `rev_savings_eur.pdf`) will be automatically merged with the PDF
   - The CSV provides transaction details (deposits, withdrawals, gains, losses)
   - The PDF provides balance snapshots (Jan 1, Dec 31)
   - When merged, the actual return is calculated automatically
+- **Current Accounts**: Current account CSVs are processed standalone (no PDF needed) as they already contain balance information

 ### Run the Agent